A Complete Guide to React Micro Frontend

 Micro frontends involve breaking down the frontend side of the large application into small manageable parts.
 The importance of this design cannot be overstated, as it has the potential to greatly enhance the efficiency and productivity of engineers engaged in frontend code.

-Through this article, we will look at micro frontend architecture using react and discuss its advantages, disadvantages, and implementation steps.
+Through this article, we will look at micro frontend architecture using React and discuss its advantages, disadvantages, and implementation steps.

 1. What are Micro Frontends?